 Effects of dehydration and hyperthermia on brain and muscle blood flow

 Dehydration, the process of losing body water through thermoregulatory sweating, can lead to marked alterations in physiological function and decrements in athletic performance during training and competition in temperate-to-hot environments.
-Impaired endurance capacity in the dehydrated athlete is often associated with significant cardiovascular strain, typified by gradual reductions in cardiac output, mean arterial pressure and blood flow to exercising limb muscle and skin during prolonged exercise in the heat (Sawka et al. 1979; Montain & Coyle, 1992; González-Alonso et al. 1995, 1998, 2008).
+Impaired endurance capacity in the dehydrated athlete is often associated with significant cardiovascular strain, typified by gradual reductions in cardiac output, mean arterial pressure and blood flow to exercising limb muscle and skin during prolonged exercise in temperate and warm environments (Sawka et al. 1979; Hamilton et al 1991; Montain & Coyle, 1992; González-Alonso et al. 1995, 1998, 2008).
 Blood flow to the brain might also decline with dehydration since reductions in blood flow to active muscle and skin only account for two-thirds of the fall in cardiac output during prolonged exercise in the heat (González-Alonso et al. 1998).
-The first study of this project systematically investigated the responses of the cerebral circulation and metabolism to progressive dehydration during submaximal and maximal exercise in the heat and the benefits of maintaining a normal hydration status (euhydration) via fluid ingestion.
+The first study of this project systematically investigated the responses of the cerebral circulation and metabolism to progressive dehydration during submaximal and maximal aerobic exercise in the heat and the benefits of maintaining a normal hydration status (euhydration) via fluid ingestion.

 A widely held concept in cardiovascular physiology is that blood flow to the muscles of the arm and legs remain unchanged in humans exposed to severe environmental heat stress, despite cardiac output increasing by up to 5-6 L/min compared to control resting conditions (Rowell 1974).
 This has been interpreted to mean that muscle blood flow regulation is insensitive to increases in tissue temperature.
-Recent findings from our laboratory, however, challenge this long-standing view by showing that the heat stress-mediated increases in leg blood flow (up to 1.1 L/min above baseline) are accompanied by proportional reductions in muscle blood oxygenation indicative of significant increases in leg muscle blood flow with elevations in temperature (Pearson et al. 2011).
+Findings from our laboratory, however, challenge this long-standing view by showing that the heat stress-mediated increases in leg blood flow (up to 1.1 L/min above baseline) are accompanied by proportional reductions in muscle blood oxygenation indicative of significant increases in leg muscle blood flow with elevations in temperature (Pearson et al. 2011).
 Because both blood and muscle temperatures increase rapidly at onset of exercise (González-Alonso et al., 1999; González-Alonso & Calbet 2003), our recent observations raise important questions regarding the role of blood and tissue temperature on the regulation of muscle, brain and systemic blood flow in exercising humans.
-It is therefore important to further investigate the responses and temperature-sensitive mechanisms controlling limb tissue hyperaemia in the heat stressed human, a second major aim of this project.
+A second aim of this project was therefore to further investigate the responses and temperature-sensitive mechanisms controlling limb tissue hyperaemia in the heat stressed human.

-Study 1: Brain circulation and metabolism during prolonged submaximal exercise and incremental maximal exercise with exercise-induced dehydration and hydration.
+Study 1: Brain circulation and metabolism during prolonged submaximal and incremental maximal aerobic exercise with exercise-induced dehydration and hydration.

 Study 2: Brain and muscle blood flow and metabolism during incremental cycling exercise with and without heat stress